mrakshith21/draft-ipv6-over-bluetooth/draft-elkins-v6ops-ipv6blt.md

 Bluetooth is a low-power wireless technology designed for short-range control and monitoring applications.
 To enhance IoT capabilities, the IETF has developed specifications for IPv6 over BLE devices, outlined in RFC 7668 {{?RFC7668}}.
 This RFC primarily addresses star topology, while RFC 9159 {{?RFC9159}} extends IPv6 mesh networking capabilities over BLE links.
 Despite its focus on low-power devices, the implementation of IPv6 over BLE can extend to non-low powered platforms like Windows, Linux, Android OS, and iPhone running on personal computers and mobile phones.

 By adhering to the Internet Protocol Support Profile (IPSP), published by the Bluetooth SIG, devices such as personal computers and smartphones can harness IPv6 over Bluetooth, presenting an alternative connectivity solution.
-This integration amalgamates the benefits of IPv6's robust addressing and routing capabilities with Bluetooth's simplicity.
+This integration amalgamates the benefits of the robust addressing of IPv6 and routing capabilities with Bluetooth.

 Adding the IPv6 over Bluetooth functionality depends on the design and flexibility of the operating system.
 However, the adaptation layer need not be built from scratch since the Bluetooth L2CAP Protocol supports fragmentation and reassembly.
 Furthermore, in the case of unconstrained devices, header compression is not necessary (but can be kept optional if the Bluetooth MTU size is small, or if low powered devices are also involved).
 This document discusses a few use cases of this technology in disaster recovery, near field chat and IoT gateways.
 It also presents an implementation of IPv6 over Bluetooth on Windows.